Keep Your Stride on Vacation — How to Run When You Can’t Run

 Maintenance FAQ: Quick Vacation Tips

-What is the "minimum" needed to stay fit?
+What is the minimum I need to stay in shape?

-Aim for two 20-minute sessions per week using the Jeff Galloway method.
-Shorter "mini-runs" are better than one long run that ruins your family time.
-If you do miss more than you planned, here is exactly how to come back from missed runs.
+Aim for two 20-minute sessions during the week using the Jeff Galloway method.
+Short maintenance runs are often better than forcing one long run that leaves you tired and takes over your trip.
+If you do miss more than planned, here is exactly how to come back from missed runs.

 Should I change my Run/Walk ratio?